Ben Jones (American cartoonist): Career

-While studying in Boston at Massachusetts College of Art and Design, he began working in an art collaboration with classmate Christopher Forgues (C.F.) under the name "Paper Radio".
+While studying in Boston at Massachusetts College of Art and design, he began working in an art collaboration with classmate Christopher Forgues (C.F.) under the name "Paper Radio".
 Art in America magazine named Jones one of the, "most important cartoonists of their generation" for his work with Paper Radio.
 In 2000, he founded the East Coast art collective Paper Rad, with the artists Jacob and Jessica Ciocci.
 Paper Rad is best known for creating comics, zines, video art, net art, MIDI files, paintings, installations, and music with a distinct "lo-fi" aesthetic.

-Ben Jones founded the animation studio Ben Jones Studio, Inc. in 2008 after Paper Rad had concluded in 2008.

 Ben Jones collaborated with PFFR and Williams Street on a 2007 pilot for Adult Swim titled Neon Knome.
 It was passed by the network and went on to become rebranded as a Cartoon Network show called The Problem Solverz.
 Jones is the main creator and the voice actor of Alfe and Roba in the Cartoon Network show, The Problem Solverz.

 In 2013, Jones became the creative director of the Fox Saturday night programming block ADHD, where he released his series, Stone Quackers.
-The program aired as sneak peek on October 27, 2014 on FXX and a spin-off, Gothball, was premiered as a web-series on May 1, 2015 on the ADHD YouTube channel.
-All the shows featured on ADHD are now owned by The Walt Disney Company after their 2019 acquisition of 21st Century Fox.
+The program aired as sneak peek on October 27, 2014, on FXX and a spin-off, Gothball, was premiered as a web-series on May 1, 2015, on the ADHD YouTube channel.

-In 2020, he was given a career at Bento Box Entertainment and Universal Animation Studios to co-create Saturday Morning All Star Hits! in 2021 for Netflix, alongside Kyle Mooney.

 Jone's work in fine art painting includes psychedelic themed painting, described as brightly colored, often visually flat or with pattern.